5 Tips for Improving your Photography today

 1. Sun or shade?

 Check where your light is coming from.
 Having midday sun right in your subjects face is not going to have a pleasant effect.
-They will be all squinty eyed with scrunched noses.
+They will be all squinty-eyed with scrunched noses.

 Light that is behind your subject (backlight) will darken your subject.
 This is great for a dramatic photo but a bad idea for a family photo.

-Look for even light or soft light to catch your subject just right.
+A general rule is to take photos early morning or late afternoon.
+Well, life doesn't happen on a schedule, therefore, look for even light or soft light to catch your subject just right.

 2. Rule of Thirds